 - b.
 Commercial soffit lights shall not be on except during business hours. - 6.
 Seasonal lights (colored lights on a line of lights) and string lights (white lights of all the same lumen for all string lights on a property) that are used to outline buildings or illuminate decks, porches, trees, and patios are exempt from shielding requirements and can be used year-round on commercial properties in the C-2, C-3, and RZ zones with the following conditions: - a.
-String lights shall not be on except during business hours. - b.
 Seasonal lights are limited to the dates described in this section. - 7.
 String lights (does not include temporary or permanent holiday lighting) that are used to light decks, pergolas, and patios are exempt from shielding requirements and can be used year-round on residential properties.
 The lights shall not strobe or flash.
 The lights shall not be left on for more than five hours at a time. - 9.
 Gas or realistic flame bulbs are allowed in all zones and are exempt from shielding requirements if they comply with the following conditions: - a.
 Gas lights shall be 5,000 BTUs per unit or less. - b.
 Realistic flame bulbs shall be 100 lumens per bulb or less.